stanfordnlp/stanza/README.md

 ## Requirements

+### versions
-Note: The versions listed below reflect what the code has been tested with.
+The versions listed below reflect what the code has been tested with.
 It is possible older versions can be used in some cases.

+### GPU
+The provided models require a GPU

 * bash 4.3.48 (the scripts for training and evaluating CoNLL 2018 models use new features in bash)